dqops/dqo/docs/dqo-concepts/data-quality-dashboards/data-quality-dashboards.md

 view on the left.
 There are several groups and subgroups of data quality dashboards dedicated to analyzing results from data quality checks.

-For example, to review the summary KPIs of all executed monitoring you can use the **KPIs scorecard - summary** dashboard.
+For example, to review the summary KPIs of all executed monitoring checks you can use the **KPIs scorecard - summary** dashboard.
 You can find it in the **Monitoring** group, **Data quality KPIs** subgroup.

 ![KPIs scorecard - summary](https://dqops.com/docs/images/working-with-dqo/data-quality-dashboards/kpis-scorecard-dashboards.png)